Andrzejpopielewicz/Coherent/README.md

 Free software for coherent OS.

-You Will find here the virtual machine image usable
-In latest editions of Virtualbox in Win10.
+You Will find here the virtual machine image usable in latest editions of Virtualbox in Win10.

 Copy the file coherent3.zip into VirtualBox VMs directory and uncompress.
 It will create coherent3 virtual machine in Your VirtualBox.